dreger/audaciousfox.net/content/masthead.md

 In most cases, the **AF** editorial style follows that of the _New York Times Manual of Style_, with several modifications from my own [in-house style guide](/projects/style-guide).

+I aim to write so you don't need to skim.
+Rigorous editing is a cornerstone of this website.

 This site is hosted on [DigitalOcean](https://www.digitalocean.com), and the domain is registered through [Hover](http://hover.com).
 They've both been great, and I highly recommend their services.

 Headlines are set in [Concourse](http://practicaltypography.com/concourse.html), with [Charter](http://practicaltypography.com/charter.html) handling the body copy. **AF** should look good in all modern web browsers; please let me know if it doesn't.